Road-hog123/iomex-Poly-Saving-Objects/README.md

 - You are free to use the release content in any freeware or payware map.
 - You are free to include the release content in the download of your map.
 - You are free to modify the release content and redistribute that modified content standalone or with a map.
-- Full Content Redistribution Information: https://www.dropbox.com/s/scz85686qwjqvji/_ContentRedistributionInfo.txt
 Source Files:
 - These can help you to modify the release content to your liking.
 - If you are modifying anything, you must place the modified files in another folder so they don't overwrite my content.
-- If you want the modifications to be present in the main release, submit a pull request.
 - Please acknowledge that you used my source material when releasing modifications.

 ## Changelog: